Move between PNG, JPG, WebP, AVIF, GIF, TIFF, BMP, and ICO with sensible defaults and clear tradeoffs.

 Video tools

-Conversion, compression, resize, rotate, trim, crop, mute, audio extraction, and frame capture each get their own routes.
+Conversion, compression, resize, rotate, trim, crop, mute, metadata cleanup, audio extraction, and frame capture each have a dedicated page.

-Routes show what this browser can truly decode, record, and export before implying a full workflow.
+You see what this browser can actually decode, record, and export before you start relying on it.

-Even with partial video support, the user still leaves with metadata, preview, and a saved still frame.
+Even with partial video support, you can still inspect metadata, preview the file, and save a still frame.

 Audio workflow hub